sha314/QuamtumMechanicsKabirSirNotes/tasks.md

 # Chapter1
 writing done by shahnoor
+also completed by kabir sir
 figure ... pending

 # Chapter2
 writing done by shahnoor
+also completed by kabir sir

 figure ... pending

 # Chapter3
 writing done by shahnoor
+also completed by kabir sir

 figure ... pending

 # Chapter4
 writing done by shahnoor
+also completed by kabir sir

 figure ... pending